Blendify/blender-manual/blender_docs/manual/compositing/types/input/movie_clip.rst

 ==========

 Movie Clip
    Used to select the movie clip.
-For controls see :ref:`ui-data_block`.
+For controls see :ref:`ui-data-block`.

 Outputs